carlottamp/carlottamp/README.md

 ## 🌱 Skills I'm growing
 - 🔬 Data visualization that won't make reviewers cry
-- 💥 Reproducibility
+- 👩‍🔬 TCR Sequencing and Analysis
-- 🐛 Debugging code, pipelines, ...
+- 🐛 Reproducibility, debugging code, pipelines, ...
+- 💥 Presenting in public without wanting to combust

 ## ☕ Fun facts
 - I believe most bugs can be solved with coffee, cursing, or both.
-- I once fixed a pipeline error by turning it off and on again.
 Scientific method? ✅
 - My RStudio has more tabs than a bioRxiv preprint has authors.